How to Spend One Day in San Diego + Extra Things to Do if You Have More Time

 Location: 2218 Cable Street

-Searsucker – Paying homage to the best seafood and farm ingredients, downtown’s Searsucker is located in a warehouse-style building and is led by celebrity chef Brian Malarkey.
+Paying homage to the best seafood and farm ingredients, downtown Searsucker is located in a warehouse-style building and is led by celebrity chef Brian Malarkey.
+Searsucker also has a location in the small coastal city of Del Mar, just north of San Diego.

 Location: 611 5th Avenue